YogeshJethava/User_Agent_iOS/README.md

   The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.

-  Once you have your Swift package set up, adding Alamofire as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift` or the Package list in Xcode.
+  Once you have your Swift package set up, adding User_Agent_iOS as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift` or the Package list in Xcode.

   ```swift
   dependencies: [